artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 ```

-To execute on Ripes, just copy the code in the editor.

-Run the code and answer the following questions.
-Add screenshots to complement your answers.
+Run the code in Ripes and answer the following questions.

 - The code contains three errors.
 Identify and correct them.
 Copy the modified code, explain the corrections, and include a screenshot illustrating its functionality.
 - Find examples of each of the formats used in RISCV (R, I, S, B, U, J) and explain these formats in detail based on the examples shown.